zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer-ha/load-balancer-ha/load-balancer-ha.md

-#  Use a Load Balancer to Access Services on Big Data Service (HA Cluster)
+#  Create the Load Balancer

 Follow these steps to create and use a load balancer for a highly-available (HA) Big Data Service cluster.